conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 4. A Windows/Mac OS/Linux Computer

 ::: tip 📝 NOTE
-The bootloader of the RAK811 LPWAN Evaluation Board is already pre-installed upon manufacturing so flashing the bootloader is not necessary for you to perform.
+The bootloader of the RAK811 LPWAN Evaluation Board is already pre-installed upon manufacturing, so flashing the bootloader is not necessary for you to perform.
 If you find that the bootloader of your RAK811 LPWAN Evaluation Board damaged, kindly contact our support though our [RAKwireless forum](https://forum.rakwireless.com/).
-However, if you want to upgrade the firmware of the device, please refer to the section below:
+However, if you want to upgrade the firmware of the device, refer to the section below:

 1. [Firmware Upgrading](/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/#upgrading-the-firmware)
    :::